Parents Networking for Better Education

 Get to know your students before that first day back.
 If you need to, find their class picture from last year so you can know what they look like.
 Then, memorize their name and face.
 Every student is sure to feel shocked and pleased that you know who they are.
 They are also more likely to behave well when they know you are that observant.

 Greet every student, every day.
 While this may at first seem daunting, your students are sure to see your effort to make them feel welcome.
 And with this comes the respect for your ability to see them as individuals.
 Some teachers go as far as creating secret handshakes with every student.
-While you don’t need to take that much time, make sure every student knows you respect them as a person.
+While you do not need to take that much time, make sure every student knows you respect them as a person.

 Teaching Tools Should Include Technology